 Our point markers showing the cell towers are the default blue Leaflet map pin.
 While these markers are fine, if you are showing multiple properties or want to create unique symbols, you can set your point symbols to be represented by an icon of your choosing.
 The steps towards doing this are quite easy, and you can use the Leaflet icon class to set up your parameters.
 You have two choices for your custom icons.
 First, you can use existing icons or grab a library of pre made icons.
 Here are two nice leaflet plugins:

-Mapbox Maki: allow you to use icons from the terrific Mapbox Maki library.
+Mapbox Maki: Allows you to use icons from the terrific Mapbox Maki library.

 Font Awesome: Allows for use of the fantastically useful open source.